 The qualification provides a solid foundation for studies at a higher level.
 The qualification may also lead on to a career in the commercial world, for example in banking, sales, product management or general management.
 Business and management skills are also considered desirable skills to have in public sector organisations or charities.

-Minimum GCSE entry requirements

 SUBJECT GRADE

-English 4

-Mathematics 4
+Mathematics English 4 4

 Exam board Pearson